georgevanuta/TODO-CLI/Scripts/README.md

 | Example: `helptodo replacetodo` |
 |---|

-**Node:** If it receives zero arguments it lists all possible commands.
+**Note:** If it receives zero arguments it lists all possible commands.

 ### *replacetodo*